decaf-ts/ts-multi-module-workspace/workdocs/tutorials/Contributing.md

 [fork]: https://github.com/actions/dependency-review-action/fork
 [pr]: https://github.com/actions/dependency-review-action/compare
 [code-of-conduct]: CODE_OF_CONDUCT.md
+[developers-guide]: ./For%20Developers.md

 Hi there!
 I'm thrilled that you'd like to contribute to this project.
 Your help is essential for keeping it great.

-Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](LICENSE.md).
+Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](../../LICENSE.md).

 Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree